pluskid/Mocha.jl/docs/user-guide/layers/computation-layer.rst

       tops
       bottoms

       Blob names for output and input.
-This layer could take multiple input blobs and produce the corresponding number of output blobs.
+This layer can take multiple input blobs and produce the corresponding number of output blobs.
 The shapes of the input blobs do not need to be the same.

 .. class:: ConvolutionLayer

-   Convolution in the spatial dimensions. **For now** convolution layer requires the input blobs to be 4D tensors.
+   Convolution in the spatial dimensions. **For now** convolution layers require the input blobs to be 4D tensors.
 For a 4D input blob of the shape ``width``-by-``height``-by-``channels``-by-``num``, The output blob shape is decided by the ``kernel`` size (a.k.a. receptive field), the ``stride``, the ``pad`` and the ``n_filter``.

    The ``kernel`` size specifies the geometry of a filter, also called a kernel or a local receptive field.
-Note implicitly a filter also has a channel dimension that is the same size as the input image.
+Note that implicitly, a filter also has a channel dimension that is the same size as the input image.
 As a filter moves across the image by the specified ``stride`` and optionally ``pad`` when on the boundary of the input image, it produce a real number by computing the inner-product between the filter weights and the local image patch at each spatial position.
-The formular for the spatial dimension of the output blob is
+The formula for the spatial dimension of the output blob is

    .. code-block:: julia